Swiss bankers' group seeks amicable U.S. tax deal

 "Bank client secrecy protects wealth and does not hide it.
 This protection remains important," he said.

+"I am against ultimatums.
+This is no way of dealing with other states.
+We told the Americans how we wanted to solve the problem they identified, and we acknowledge and we stick to this," she said.

+Asked whether Switzerland could deliver client data to the U.S. by Tuesday, she said: "That would mean applying emergency law and we're not applying emerging law here."

-The United States has racheted up the pressure in recent months, telling Credit Suisse it is a target of a formal investigation and indicting a number of Swiss bankers, alleging they helped former UBS clients shift their assets to other Swiss banks rather than coming clean to the taxman.
+The United States has ratcheted up the pressure in recent months, telling Credit Suisse it is a target of a formal investigation and indicting a number of Swiss bankers, alleging they helped former UBS clients shift assets to other Swiss banks rather than coming clean to the taxman.

-A long tradition of bank secrecy has helped Switzerland build up a $2 trillion offshore financial industry, but the country has agreed in recent years to do more to help hunt tax cheats amid a global crackdown on tax havens.
+A long tradition of bank secrecy has helped Switzerland build up a $2 trillion (1.6 trillion pound) offshore financial industry, but the country has agreed in recent years to do more to help hunt tax cheats amid a global crackdown on tax havens.

 DEALS WITH GERMANY, BRITAIN